 From 2006 through 2010, sinkhole damage claims on property in the state exceeded a total of $2 billion.

-In 2010, drivers between 15 and 19 years of age averaged 364 car crashes a year per ten thousand licensed Florida drivers, while drivers 70 and older averaged 95 per 10,000.
+In 2010, Florida drivers between 15 and 19 years of age averaged 364 car crashes a year per ten thousand licensed Florida drivers.

-In 2010, more than 63% of Florida state voters approved Amendments 5 and 6 to the state constitution, known as the Fair District Amendments, to ensure more fairness in districting.
+In 2010, more than 63% of Florida's state voters approved initiated Amendments 5 and 6 to the state constitution.
+These amendments, known as the Fair District Amendments, aimed to ensure more fairness in districting.

 In 2010, the three largest denominations in Florida were the Catholic Church, the Southern Baptist Convention, and the United Methodist Church.

-In 2010, undocumented immigrants constituted an estimated 5.7% of the population of Florida.
-There were an estimated 675,000 illegal immigrants in the state in 2010.
+In 2010, undocumented immigrants constituted an estimated 5.7% of Florida's population, the sixth-highest percentage of any U.S. state.

-In the 2010 elections, Republicans solidified their dominance statewide, winning the governor's mansion and maintaining majorities in both houses of the state legislature.
+In the 2010 elections, Republicans solidified their dominance statewide by winning the governor's mansion, maintaining firm majorities in both houses of the state legislature, and creating a 19–6 Republican majority in the federal House of Representatives.

 In 2011, auto insurance fraud was the highest in the U.S., estimated at close to $1 billion.